pgmorales76/gallery_of_horns/README.md

 ## **According to the project's Overview,**

 > By the end of this module, you will create an application that displays images and information of horned animals.
-This application will allow you to filter the images by number of horns and chose your favorite image
-> For this class we will just be focusing on the component structure of the application.
+This application will allow you to filter the images by number of horns and chose your favorite image.
+For this class we will just be focusing on the component structure of the application.
 You will create a new React application using Vite and fill it with components.
-Refer to ‘Feature Tasks’ to see exactly which components to build and where to display them
+Refer to ‘Feature Tasks’ to see exactly which components to build and where to display them.

 ## Getting Started